marta-zebrowska/todo-list-react/README.md

 The project was created as part of the YouCode programming course, to improve my coding skills.

 ## Technoligies used:
-- HTML,
+- HTML
-- CSS,
+- CSS
-- BEM convention,
+- BEM convention
-- JAVASCRIPT ES6,
+- JAVASCRIPT ES6
 - GIT
 - FLEX
 - MEDIA QUERIES